Register to start your wonderful education journey!

 6. Co-Op Opportunities

-Some universities have Co-Op programmes where students work alongside finishing their semester.
-This way they earn both income and academic credit at the same time.
+Some universities offer co-op programmes where students work alongside professionals during their semesters.
+This way, they earn both income and academic credit simultaneously.
 There are also work-study programmes and well-paying summer internships available for two-year MBA students, offering financial support and valuable practical experience.

-Do Companies Pay For Your MBA?
+Do Companies Pay for Your MBA?

 1. Check Your Company’s Policy